czim/laravel-cms-auth/README.md

 ### Issueing tokens

 Logging in, or getting issued an access token may be done using either the `password` or `refresh_token` grant.
-Signing in a user by their credentials is done by sending a `POST` with the following data:
+Signing in a user by their credentials is done by sending a `POST` request to `/cms-api/auth/issue` with the following data:

 ```json
 {